-- Lite storage function varies according to different camera models. - The video files recorded in lite storage mode will be played back in full frame rate (25fps/30fps), and thus the playback process is speeded up to the eye. - 1.
+- Only certain camera models support the function. - The video files recorded in lite storage mode will be played back in full frame rate (25fps/30fps), and thus the playback process is speeded up to the eye. - 1.
 Enter the Lite Storage interface: